-Many attorneys charge for a consultation. if you are prepared, you should be able to learn in 10 minutes or so whether the attorney is suitable for your case and one you will be comfortable with.
-Sometimes calling the attorney’s office can help you make a decision.
+Many attorneys charge for a consultation.
+If you are prepared, you should be able to learn in 10 minutes or so whether the attorney is suitable for your case and one you will be comfortable with.
+Sometimes calling the attorney's office can help you make a decision.
 A paralegal in the office might be able to answer your basic questions as well, such as whether the attorney handles military divorces at all.

 Preparing yourself for a consultation requires that you gather military specific information.
-This information includes the following: military pay grade, pay date, pay grade, status, years of service, estimated military retired pay, special pays and allowances, status of spouse during the marriage (how many unaccompanied tours, TDY’s, employment, employer-sponsored pension), point accounting statements (for reserve/guard members).
+This information includes the following: military pay grade, pay date, status, years of service, estimated military retired pay, special pays and allowances, status of spouse during the marriage (how many unaccompanied tours, TDY's, employment, employer-sponsored pension), point accounting statements (for reserve/guard members).

 You need to ask the attorney about his experience as well.
-Some basic questions will include how many military divorces the attorney has handled, the attorney’s knowledge of jurisdiction issues (as they pertain to the military), whether the court uses a formula, whether the state can order SBP, and how the attorney determines computations for reservists.
-If the attorney asks you what SBP is, then you need to access whether you even want to retain this person.
+Some basic questions will include how many military divorces the attorney has handled, the attorney's knowledge of jurisdiction issues (as they pertain to the military), whether the court uses a formula, whether the state can order SBP, and how the attorney determines computations for reservists.
+If the attorney asks you what SBP is, then you need to assess whether you even want to retain this person.

 Useful Online Tools